JASory/machine-prime/README.md

 absolutely minimal checks, and is permitted to have a handful of known failure points leaving it up to the user to decide if it is necessary to expend the cost to check for them.

-This function api will never change. is_prime will always correctly evaluate any 64-bit integer, however is_prime_wc failure points may change.See source code or documentation for a list of these failure points.
+This function api will never change. is_prime will always correctly evaluate any 64/128-bit integer, however is_prime_wc failure points may change.See source code or documentation for a list of these failure points.

-Four modes are available for these functions, Default, SSMR and Small and Tiny.
-Memory use decreases but the complexity increases with each successive mode.

-SSMR is the fastest for small values (n< 2^40) but may be slower than Default for larger values (n > 2^40).
-This is the recommended version to be used, since most applications are going to be smaller primes, and is_prime_wc is nearly twice as fast for (n < 2^40).

 ## Usage
- Due to some barriers to compiling no-std libraries, the version in crates.io and the repository are slightly different, although using the exact same algorithms. crates.io version is configured for stable compilers, while the repository is configured for nightly compiler, as the intention is to use it to build dynamic libraries.

- To use from crates.io, simply include it in your cargo.toml file with the feature "ssmr","small" or "tiny" if you want those versions.
+ Machine-prime has 5 features, 3 of which are exclusive, and 2 of which can be combined with others

+ - Lucas - Uses a lucas-v test and  adds trial division
+ - Table - Uses a hashtable
+ - SSMR - branches for faster primality for n < 2^47
+ - Wide - implements primality for 2^64;2^128
+ - Internal - Exposes internal algorithms and data, in Rust api (not C-api)

+ Machine-prime implements feature precedence going Lucas -> Table -> SSMR.
+In other words if the Table is implemented in one dependency it will override another Machine-prime dependency using "Lucas" feature.
+Likewise SSMR will override both "Table" and "Lucas".
+ By default, Machine-prime implements the "Table" feature.
+Overriding this will implement a slower variant of the "Lucas" algorithm.
+It is strongly recommended that you use one of the features, as this algorithm is very slow in the average case.

+ Implementing "Wide" redefines the function to accept 128-bit, which branches to which algorithm the other features define for values below
+ 2^64, and uses a BPSW test for n > 2^64.
+ Implementing the "internal" feature exposes the internal arithmetic and data used.
+You cannot call these functions outside of Rust.

+ ## Bindings
- To use as a dynamic library, make sure you are running rustc nightly; `git clone` this repository and run `make` to compile the Default mode, 'make ssmr' for the SSMR mode, `make small` for the Small mode and `make tiny` for the Tiny mode.
-This will create the library, and `make install` will install it to `/lib/libprime.so`.
+ To use as a dynamic library, make sure you are running rustc nightly; `git clone` this repository and run `make` to compile the default algorithm, `make lucas` for the "Lucas" mode, `make table` for the Table mode and `make ssmr` for the SSMR mode.
+To extend to 128-bit add "wide" to the feature word, e.g `make tablewide`.
+Calling 128-bit FFI may result in errors.
- (Make sure you are superuser).
+ `make install` will install the created library to `/lib/libprime.so`.(Make sure you are superuser).
  Installing the library is recommended but not strictly necessary.
 Link to it using ``-lprime`` if you are using gcc.

 Alternately, if on Windows, use the provided batch file.

 See the ["binding"](https://github.com/JASory/machine-prime/tree/main/binding) folder in the repository for various language bindings.
 Several languages including the following are supported.
+128-bit may not work on all architectures.
 - Ada
 - C/C++
 - Fortran
 - Haskell
 - Julia
 - Python

 ## Applications